-Since the president didn’t campaign, his political debts would be non-existent.
-He would be subject to no party platform.
+Since the president didn’t campaign, his political debts were non-existent.
+He wasn’t subject to a party platform.
 He could make political appointments with regard for merit rather than spoils.
-With a predominance of apolitical yet talented people in senior positions, subsequent presidents would be inclined to retain them.
+With a predominance of apolitical yet talented people in senior positions, subsequent presidents could retain them.
 This would lend stability and regularity to the government.
 The entire tone of administration would be elevated as presidents served national, and Constitutional, rather than party interests.

 Being removed from popular and factional passions, the independent president of the Framers’ ideal would be free to do his duty, to “preserve, protect, and defend the Constitution of the United States.”